CUSG/atl-cat/README.md

-# atl-cat
+# Atlanta Climate Adaptation Tool (ATL-CAT)
-Atlanta Climate Adaptation Tool
+This is a repository for the ATL-CAT project